Leadership and prospective member engagement

 - Not for profit object – the assets and income of the organisation shall be applied solely in the furtherance of its above mentioned objects and no portion shall be distributed directly or indirectly to the members of the organisation except as bona fide compensation for services rendered or expenses incurred on behalf of the organisation.

-The model rules of Australian Independent Living Enterprises (trading name CHC) were drafted in accordance with the Co-operatives Act 1992 (NSW) and was registered as a non-trading co-operative without share capital in October 201312.
+The model rules of Australian Independent Living Enterprises (trading name The Co-operative Life) were drafted in accordance with the Co-operatives Act 1992 (NSW) and was registered as a non-trading co-operative without share capital in October 201312.
+In 2017, TCL changed its rules to become a distributing (trading) co-operative with share capital.

 Leadership and member engagement

-A business coach is employed to educate both prospective and existing worker-members on how they are expected to contribute to the success and longevity of CHC.
-This is a significant investment to ensure individuals understand the principles, values and vision for CHC.
-When joining, members are expected to formally sign on to uphold the values of CHC, including the 80:20 rule – 80 per cent of a worker members’ time is committed to delivering services and 20 per cent of their time is committed to training.
+A business coach is employed to educate both prospective and existing worker-members on how they are expected to contribute to the success and longevity of TCL.
+This is a significant investment to ensure individuals understand the principles, values and vision for TCL.
+When joining, members are expected to formally sign on to uphold the values of TCL, including the 80:20 rule – 80 per cent of a worker members’ time is committed to delivering services and 20 per cent of their time is committed to training.

-To source well-trained worker members, CHC initially developed an innovative and collaborative approach known as ‘Training to Career’.
+To source well-trained employee members, TCL initially developed an innovative and collaborative approach known as ‘Training to Career’.
 This course, focused on caring for older people and people with disability, was provided by a registered training organisation certified by the Australian Skills Quality Authority.
 The early sessions attracted approximately 40 interested individuals, with around half going on to complete the training.
-From this group of graduates, 14 joined CHC as the initial workforce, with the majority of remaining as members.
+From this group of graduates, 14 joined TCL as the initial workforce, with the majority of remaining as members.

-Today, CHC provides specialist training focusing on improving the business skills of worker-members such as budgeting, basic accounting and financial metrics.
-This is vital training, given the limited experience care workers typically have in business management and understanding the metrics of CHC’s performance.
+Today, TCL provides specialist training focusing on improving the business skills of employee members such as budgeting, basic accounting and financial metrics.
+This is vital training, given the limited experience care workers typically have in business management and understanding the metrics of TCL’s performance.

-CHC holds weekly and monthly meetings with Care Crews and covers strategic issues, operations such as resourcing and budgets as well as additional training.
+TCL holds weekly and monthly meetings with local teams and covers strategic issues, operations such as resourcing and budgets as well as additional training.

 “I’m a part of this company, my opinions are listened to, I’m an important small part of this company, I have a say.”